 As one of Ohio Third Frontier’s entrepreneurial service providers, TechGROWTH provides technology start-up companies in the 20-county Southeast Ohio area access to business assistance and sources of capital.
 More than 2,000 area start-ups and entrepreneurs, Global Cooling Inc. included, have generated over $550 million in additional local economic activity with TechGROWTH’s support.

 “TechGROWTH is recognized as a national best practice example of boosting regional economic development through growing technology companies,” said Mark Weinberg, Voinovich School Dean.
-“By leveraging investment made by the state’s support of the Ohio Third Frontier program, along with Ohio University resources, Voinovich School programs have generated more than $300 billion dollars in economic impact since 2014.”
+“By leveraging investment made by the state’s support of the Ohio Third Frontier program, along with Ohio University resources, Voinovich School programs have generated more than $3 billion in economic impact since 2014.”

 Columbus Business First, which features local business news about Columbus, lists the companies only when for-profit, privately held and generated at least $1 million in revenue for the past three years.
 The nominated companies further share their financial information directly with GBQ Partners, who calculate the annual Fast 50 based on the highest growth rates.